Explore health content from A to Z.

 Don't allow your child to drink from the same cup or share other foods.

-Teach your child to cough or sneeze into his or her elbow, sleeve, or a tissue, and to wash their hands afterwards.
+Teach your child to cough or sneeze into his or her elbow, sleeve, or a tissue, and to wash their hands afterward.

 Give your child plenty of fluids, such as an electrolyte solution, water, juice, and soup.